Wow, it's been years since I've done one of these!

 More specifically, we no longer really model problems on a single machine with a single program anymore.
 Instead we appoint "architects" who are pressured from all sides to design highly scalable systems with tiny constituent parts across multiple machines that send messages between each other asynchronously.
 At any given time, we will only be developing one small cog that will sit behind a load balancer within that larger system.
 Sure, we realise the benefits of big data and the cloud to deliver infinitely grander capacity for computation.
 But did we actually solve the problem any better?
 Could we have over-engineered this solution?
 We'll never know, because we rarely take the time to compare the efficiency of a system with multiple points of failure we need to keep under constant surveillance to one that is its own single point of failure with a failover mechanism.

 Finally, we can no longer create programs as an exploration of new ideas in most enterprise settings.
-Instead to be "good" programmers who don't use up-front designs we now have to determine all an application's functionality and behaviour up front and write a giant test suite and task list before we can even begin.
-One solution is to do this piecemeal (say, once per task or sprint) and spend half your life refactoring.
+Instead to be "good" programmers who don't use up-front designs we now have to determine all an application's functionality and behaviour up front with a giant test suite and JIRA task list before we can even begin.
+One solution is to do this piecemeal (say, once per task or sprint) and spend half your life refactoring and redesigning.
 The other is to reuse frameworks other people have written and clip them together with configuration so we don't have to write so many tests.
 Both options (or a combination of the two) are about as fun as gnawing your own leg off, but in the grand software factories we've built it is absolutely essential to meet negotiated timelines and quality gates.

 It feels in general like professional software developers have stopped trusting each other to be good programmers and keep trying to rescue each other with ever more elaborate methodologies, Jenkins jobs and "look what I made earlier" frameworks and libraries.
 You're actively discouraged from re-inventing the wheel not because the wheel is particularly efficient or even useful for your particular use-case, but because you're using up valuable time you could be using to tell another technology like Swagger, Cucumber or Apache Camel to do all your coding for you.
 Everything is stable and quick to release but alas, the soul is empty, the joy is gone and if something breaks your only hope is Stack Overflow.